-This use case will be delivered by TU-Dortmund and will not be considered further in the conceptual architecture.
+Use Case 5 will be delivered by TU-Dortmund such that it is not considered in the conceptual architecture.

 3.5 Other considerations

 The platform must have the capacity to be exploited as a product, alongside the sensor, following the INSPIRE (2007/2/EC) directive for data interoperability [2].
 It should also be modular, adaptable (to the specific requirements for each Use Case), expandable and interoperable with other existing systems at the utilities/users.